 - Events & Programs

-The largest of the locally-occurring species, C. alata is identified in the recurring “invasions” that have been reported on O‘ahu shores since late l988 (see Kilo I’a, Issue #74, Sept/Oct. l989).
-Armed with research articles supplied by the Waikīkī Aquarium, local water safety officials teamed with a marine scientist to find the pattern of occurrence of the jellyfish so that predictions could be made about their probable appearance.
+The largest of the locally-occurring species, C. alata is identified in the recurring “invasions” that have been reported on O‘ahu shores since late l988.
+Local water safety officials teamed with marine scientists to find the pattern of occurrence of the jellyfish so that predictions could be made about their probable appearance.
 More than a year of data revealed a lunar and tidal pattern.
 The present theory is that when certain high tides occur at night, the jellies are carried over the reef and into the shallows along the beach.
 When the tide flows out, the jellies are trapped and beach goers encounter them the next morning.
-Researchers have found that in most cases, the jellyfish “invasions” occur about eight to ten days after a full moon.
+Researchers have found that in most cases, the jellyfish “invasions” occur eight to ten days after a full moon.

 Still another characteristic of these jellies may hold clues to their recurring appearance.
 Cnidarians have complex life cycles that include more than one body form, habitat and means of reproduction.
 Scientists studying C. alata in Puerto Rico found that this jelly gathers by the hundreds to spawn at night during the summer months.
 After fertilization, minute larval stages are released from the female and drift or settle to the bottom, probably in near-shore areas.
 There, they attach to hard surfaces and transform into anemone-like polyps about one-sixteenth of an inch high (1 millimeter).
 The polyps can produce more polyps by asexual reproduction or budding.
 Each polyp eventually metamorphoses directly into a tiny jelly, or medusa, after about ten weeks.
 After maturing into adults, box jellies may live for more than a year and probably spawn more than once.

 tropical waters of the Pacific, Indian & Atlantic Oceans